From the historical and enchanting Italian region of the islands of Sicily

 - A. Pellegrini, aged 21, who landed in America from Loncarna, in 1902

-- Abramo Pellegrini, aged 26, who emigrated to the United States from Tscigliano, in 1903
+- Abramo Pellegrini, aged 26, who immigrated to the United States from Tscigliano, in 1903

-- Adelina Pellegrini, aged 7, who emigrated to America from Parma, Lombarby, in 1910
+- Adelina Pellegrini, aged 7, who immigrated to America from Parma, Lombarby, in 1910

-- Arduino Pellegrini, aged 17, who emigrated to the United States from Coreglia, (Lucca), Italy, in 1912
+- Arduino Pellegrini, aged 17, who immigrated to the United States from Coreglia, (Lucca), Italy, in 1912

 - Adele Pellegrini, aged 21, who landed in America from Caprino, Italy, in 1913